 1）Personal Car Insurance: American citizens with their own cars are usually covered by their own car insurance, thus if you have your own car, remember to check your own insurance plan (or you can call your insurance company directly) before you get to the rental desk.
 You may already have the insurance plan such as CDW/LDW or even the liability insurance they want you to buy, but you should be careful as there are always exceptions.

 2）Credit Card Car Rental Insurance: In the United States, most credit card companies such as Visa cards, American Express cards, and other travel-friendly credit cards, offer CDW/LDW in primary coverage for your rental car.
-Thus, remember to obtain a proof from your credit card provider that this cover is included on your card and extends to the country of rental.
-However, they may only cover rented cars in the U.S. for a period of two weeks or less due to their insurance policy restrictions.
+Thus, remember to obtain proof from your credit card provider that this cover is included on your card and extends to the country of rental.
+However, they may only cover rented cars in the U.S. for two weeks or less due to their insurance policy restrictions.

 Do You Need SLI in the USA?